bidhya/verse/Updates.md

 # Updates to codebase in reverse chronological order
 =============================================
+## Jan 14, 2024
+- tar and gzip log folder on compute node
+- move the tar.gz file to ../Runs/WY20xx/logs/
+    - this is record of runs
+    - archive can be kept for long-term storage

 ## Jan 11, 2024
 - Created Jan11_2023 branch
 - Changes to Incorporate